LucasJMO/E6Plus/classes/Rogue.md

 **Damage Reduction**: A rogue gains damage reduction 2/-.

-**Dark Caster**: A rogue can learn an illusion spell of 2nd level or lower and cast it a number of times per day equal to rogue level divided by 2 (rounded down).
+**Dark Caster**: A rogue can learn a spell of 2nd level or lower and cast it a number of times per day equal to rogue level divided by spell level plus one (rounded down).
 Save DC is 10 + spell level + Charisma modifier.
 Treat rogue level as caster level.

 **Defensive Roll**: If an attack (from a weapon or some other blow) would reduce a rogue to 0 or fewer hit points.
 The rogue may attempt a reflex saving throw (DC = damage dealt).
 If the save succeeds, he takes only half damage from the blow.